kaybrian/Wather_forcast_app/README.md

 `http://127.0.0.1:8000/`

-The home page of the application will look like this
+The home page of the application will look like this.
+Remember all this information is coming from a users location
 <img src="./app.png"/>